dcac/dcac.github.io/_posts/reviews/2014-08-08-teenage-mutant-ninja-turtles.md

 Business is really booming, huh?

 Luckily you had a much safer job: working with the wise old rat, Splinter, spiritual leader and father figure to the _Teenage Mutant Ninja Turtles_.
-He's a much more frail presence than his young green protegees, and it's his new found vulnerability that spurs the turtles into action…
+He's a much more frail presence than his young green protegées, and it's his new found vulnerability that spurs the turtles into action…

 Oh, what am I talking about?
 This is a Michael Bay joint.
 Everyone is an action star.
 Splinter was obviously enrolled in the same parkour classes that Yoda took in preparation for the prequels--he's just as badass as the teenagers he raised.
 It must have taken you years to train that beady-eyed martial arts master to move so quickly!
 Or did you just use a regular rat for the flashback sequences and let the special effects team go wild on the older version of the sensei?